 - Viking Cruises.
 Viking Cruises is a multinational cruise line.
 The company operates a challenging, fast-paced work environment focusing on action, working in small teams, and continuous improvement.
 Working for this company comes with perks such as a great compensation package and paid vacations.

 - Delta Air Lines.
 Delta Air Lines is a major airline in the US that also flies to Asian and European countries.
 It’s a great place to work if you love to travel and are curious about other cultures.
+American Airlines is another major airline, and American Airlines careers are also worth considering.

 - Disney Cruise Line.
 Disney Cruise Line’s goal is to create special memories for its guests at sea.
 Staff work in teams to make sure a cruise goes smoothly, including restaurant work, housekeeping, and entertainment.